useflyyer/flyyer-wp/readme.txt

 = What is the plugin template for? =

 You might not need this service if you have a small business, because you can craft by hand any image preview you may need.
 However if you have a lot of content, maybe this plugin will suit you.
-See https://app.flyyer.io/en/docs.
+See https://docs.flayyer.com/guides/.

 == Changelog ==

+= 1.2 =
+* 2021-07-12
+* Update Flyyer company name & fixes

+= 1.1 =
+* 2021-05-31
+* Upgrade to simplified Flyyer version

 = 1.0 =
 * 2020-08-15
 * Initial release

 == Upgrade Notice ==

+= 1.2 =
+* 2021-07-12
+* Update Flyyer company name & fixes

+= 1.1 =
+* 2021-05-31
+* Upgrade to simplified Flyyer version

 = 1.0 =
 * 2020-08-15